Fragrant Honeysuckle Lonicera fragrantissima

 - abundant tiny orange to red berries appear in late spring to early summer

 Insects, Diseases, and Other Plant Problems: This plant has no serious insect or disease problems.
-Aphids, scales, sawflies, whitefly, loopers, plant hoppers, flea beetles, and webworms may be potential insect pests.
+Aphids, scales, sawflies, whiteflies, loopers, plant hoppers, flea beetles, and webworms may be potential insect pests.
 It may also be susceptible to leaf spots, blight, and powdery mildew.
-Invasive, weedy, high maintenance.
+It may become weedy and high-maintenance.
 This species is classified as invasive by the NC Invasive Plant Council.

 VIDEO created by Ryan Contreras for “Landscape Plant Materials I: Deciduous Hardwoods and Conifers or Landscape Plant Materials II: Spring Flowering Trees and Shrubs” a plant identification course offered by the Department of Horticulture at Oregon State University